DennisSchulmeister/ModularMusicController/Experiments/LCD-Board/README.md

 we must be careful enough to only update the parts that have actually changed and not to clear the LCD every time in between.

-At a certain speed the screen gets curropted, which I couldn't find a good solution for.
+At a certain speed the screen gets curropted.
 Clearing the screen before every update helps but flickers.
-Not clearing but trying to update all characters doesn't work, since the LCD seems to skip characters.
-Maybe a buffer overrun on the display controller?
+By limiting the update rate to at most 100 redraws per second (maybe more) this could be solved.

+To further reduce flickering it would be best to compose the entire screen in a character buffer and then update the whole screen at once, instead of first clearing an area with blanks and then print the new value at the same location.